About Us Contact Shop

 Explore & enjoy iconic Argentinian foods like asado, chimichurri, empanadas, dulce de leche, & more from Argentina’s incredibly rich culinary heritage.

-The desserts are ridiculously rich and the traditional dishes have so much flavor.
+The desserts are ridiculously rich and the traditional recipes have so much flavor.

 1. Asado